jakobhuerner/jakobhuerner.github.io/_posts/_2021-01-31-wasserturm_freie-mitte.md

 excerpt: Graetzl im Wandel - Nordbahnhofviertel in Vienna in constant change
 ---

-Some images of the construction around the historic water tower, the landmark which will be the center of the "Freie Mitte", a large new park of 10 hectare.
+Some images of the construction around the historic water tower, the landmark which will be the center of the "Freie Mitte", a large new park of 10 hectares.

 !["Grätzl im Wandel" - Historic Wasserturm and Freie Mitte](../images/20210201/wasserturm-01.jpg)